DagimAmare/marburgHx/README.md

-# Marburg Virus Outbreaks History Interactive Map
+# Marburg Virus Outbreaks History Explorer

 ## Overview
 This interactive Shiny application visualizes historical Marburg virus outbreaks worldwide.
 Users can explore outbreak data by selecting different countries and time periods to see: